KFreon/KaelsKabbage/content/posts/2023-09-04-cross-platform-options-a-noob-view/index.md

 {{< image path="img/GitGud" alt="Git gud scrub" >}}

 ## Overall thoughts as a C# and web dev
-I don't think I like it, but it feels like my own bias/thought patterns make me not like it, not that it's actually a bad experience.
+I don't really like it, but that feels like my own bias/thought patterns, not that it's actually a bad experience.
-Composition especially just doesn't click for me.
-However, it seems easy enough to learn if required and well tooled, leading to a general recommendation.
+Composition especially just doesn't click for me, however it seems easy enough to learn if required and well tooled, leading to a general recommendation.

+> You might notice that the app quality gets progressively worse as I get bored ☹️
+> I tried to maintain some quality, but time is not my friend.

 # MAUI
-Calling it Xamarin Forms is perhaps a bit harsh, it seems quite a bit of rework/fixing has gone into it, but it really is just Xamarin Forms++.
+Calling MAUI Xamarin Forms is perhaps a bit harsh, as it seems quite a bit of rework/fixing has gone into it, but it really is just Xamarin Forms++.
-I will say that while that's true, the experience feels better to me than XF did.
+While that's true, the experience feels better to me than XF did.
 I've written about [MAUI before]({{< ref "/posts/2023-06-10-my-journey-with-maui/index.md" >}}) and it was...fine.
 It's fairly middle-of-the-road, decent but not amazing.

 {{< video path="img/Demo_MAUI" alt="Microsoft is pushing MAUI, and it turns out to be ok" >}}